Cherhill White Horse

-Cherhill White Horse is a hill figure on Cherhill Down, just outside the village of Cherhill and 3.5 miles east of Calne in Wiltshire, England.
-Dating from the late 18th century, it is the third oldest of several such white horses in Great Britain, with only the Uffington White Horse and the Westbury White Horse being older.
-The figure is also sometimes called the Oldbury White Horse.
+Cherhill White Horse is a hill figure on Cherhill Down in Wiltshire, England, just outside the village of Cherhill and about 3.5 miles (5.6 km) east of Calne.
+Dating from the late 18th century, it is one of the oldest hill figures of its type in Great Britain.
+The figure is also sometimes known as the Oldbury White Horse.

 Location

-Facing towards the north-east, Cherhill White Horse lies on a steep slope of Cherhill Down, a little below the earthwork known as Oldbury Castle.
-It can be seen from the A4 road and the nearby village of Cherhill.
-A good viewpoint is a lay-by alongside the westbound carriageway of the A4 where it passes below the horse.
-From near here, a footpath climbs the hill towards the horse.
+Facing north-east, the figure lies on a steep slope of Cherhill Down, a little below the earthwork known as Oldbury Castle.
+It is visible from the A4 road and from the nearby village of Cherhill.
+A viewpoint is provided by a lay-by on the westbound carriageway of the A4, from which a public footpath ascends towards the figure.

-Some 330 metres from the horse is an obelisk called the Lansdowne Monument, visible in some photographs of the White Horse.
+Approximately 330 metres from the horse stands the Lansdowne Monument, an obelisk often visible in photographs of the site.